 Researchers have linked eye-friendly nutrients such as lutein, zeaxanthin, beta-carotene, zinc and omega-3 essential fatty acids to help maintain and support normal visual function and long-term ocular health.

 Lutein and Zeaxanthin can be found in kale, spinach, chard, radicchio, turnip greens, and mustard greens.
 This pair of antioxidants can act almost like a sunscreen for your eyes.

-Beta-carotene is found in yellow and orange fruits and vegetables, such as carrots, sweet potatoes, and butternut squash.
+Beta-Carotene is found in yellow and orange colored fruits and vegetables, such as carrots, sweet potatoes, and butternut squash.
 Beta-carotene is a potent antioxidant carotenoid that can be converted to vitamin A.

 Adhering to good nutrition and including plenty of eye-supporting nutrients, such as vitamins, minerals, omega-3 fatty acids, and antioxidants, to your diet as you age can help protect eyes and vision from age-related vision concerns that become more common as we grow older.

 From conception to retirement, a good diet can support healthy eyes and good vision!